benyaminemp/Data-Analytics/README.md

 ## 🔄 Upcoming Projects
 Additional tools and advanced models will be added after publication of associated papers.
 This includes extended electrochemical models and neural network sorrugate models

-## About Me
-👨‍🔬 I’m a PhD student with a focus on data-driven, emperical and physics-based modeling of lithium-ion batteries.
-This repository is a part of my commitment to open science and knowledge sharing.

 ## Getting Started
 Each subfolder contains:
 - A dedicated `README.md`